badmagick329/musictags/README.md

 ## Usage

-You will need a your Client ID and Client Secret from spotify.
+You will need your Client ID and Client Secret from spotify.
 Make sure you add it in a .env file.
 [Sample file](.env.sample)

 1. pip install -r requirements.txt
 2. py src/main.py